kubeflow/pipelines/components/gcp/dataproc/submit_hive_job/README.md

-# Submitting a Spark Job to Cloud Dataproc
+# Submitting a Hive Job to Cloud Dataproc
-A Kubeflow Pipeline component to submit a Spark job to Google Cloud Dataproc service.
+A Kubeflow Pipeline component to submit a Hive job to Google Cloud Dataproc service.

 ## Intended Use
-Use the component to run an Apache Spark job as one preprocessing step in a KFP pipeline.
+Use the component to run an Apache Hive job as one preprocessing step in a KFP pipeline.

 ## Runtime arguments
 Name | Description | Type | Optional | Default